Laprak

-Laprak is situated in the northern part of Gorkha, Nepal village development committee in Gorkha District in the Gandaki Zone of northern-central Nepal.
+Laprak is situated in the Dharche Rural Municipality in Gorkha District in the Gandaki Province (previously Gandaki Zone) of northern-central Nepal.
 Laprak is densely inhabited by Gurungs and few number of Sunars.
 At the time of the 1991 Nepal census it had a population of 2,165 and had 462 houses in the village.

-There are more than 600 houses in one village.
+There are more than 600 houses in this village.
 Laprak village can be reached by direct bus transportation from Gorkha, Kathmandu, Pokhara, Chitwan except in rainy season.

 Laprak is at an elevation about 2200 m to 2800 m above sea level of Gorkha and approximately 70 km away from Gorkha Bazar.